OzgunBu/EDGAR/ozgun-repo/README.md

 - I also assume a simple time zone as we are told not to care about the time zone field.

-- Challenge suggests us to focus on 6 fields, ip, date, time, cik, accession and extention: But I believe the fieldsa cik, accession and extnetions have no effect as long as they are there.
+- Challenge suggests us to focus on 6 fields, ip, date, time, cik, accession and extention: But I believe the fields `cik`, `accession` and `extentions` have no effect as long as they are there.
 Becasue, the challenge does not care about uniquness while counting the number of requests.
-These three fields can be used for idetifty unique documents/webpages.
-Hence in the code, they are not being used.
+These three fields can be used for identifying unique documents/webpages.
+Hence in my code, they are not being used.